BONZZ'S GUIDE TO TRADE SKILLS

 You will find this skill handy with Blacksmithing (re: leather padding).

-Tailoring is -- hands down -- the most difficult and expensive skill to master.
+Tailoring can be difficult and expensive skill to master.

 TOP